 CRIMINAL MISCHIEF AND PROPERTY DAMAGE CHARGES

+The crime of vandalism is called Criminal Mischief in Pennsylvania.
 Under Title 18 Section 3304 of the Pennsylvania Crimes Code, a person commits a criminal mischief if he or she intentionally or recklessly does one or more of the following:

 - Damage the tangible property of another;